marchoy/fantasy-auto-set/README.md

 # Yahoo!
 Fantasy Hockey Lineup Auto-Set

-Start active players on your Yahoo!
-Fantasy Hockey team for a decided number of days.
+This script logs into a Yahoo!
+Fantasy Hockey account and activates a roster for a chosen number of days.